PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

+Tada!
+Now we can replace the word "Hello" (from the `hello` variable) with anything we want!
+And the loop will "loop" the correct number of times!

 Compile and run this code using the shell.

-Since the `length` variable shouldn't ever change (since there will only ever be 5 letters in the word "Hello") we can make sure other programmers don't accidentally change the `length` variable by making it a "constant".
+We can make sure other programmers don't accidentally change the `length` variable (once we "set" it) by making it a "constant".

 (change your code to the following)
 ```c